 5. Tanya Zuckerbrot's veggie-packed cauliflower Bolognese

-In this recipe, Tanya Zuckerbrot, RD, creator of the F-Factor Diet, utilizes an ingenious means for sneaking more veggies into her favorite comfort food.
+In this recipe, Tanya Zuckerbrot, RD, utilizes an ingenious means for sneaking more veggies into her favorite comfort food.
 For starters, she replaces animal protein with mushrooms and then tosses in cauliflower rice for added volume and fiber.
 Her big secret, however, is almond milk, which gives the sauce a creamy texture.
 And while the demonstrated version calls for traditional noodles, you can use gluten-free varieties or even zoodles instead if you so choose.

 6. Emily Yuen's pickled chickpea Tsukemen